btoll/dotfiles/git-hub/README.md

 - Opens all listed files for the specified hash (cf457b6) that match that specified regular expression in horizontally-split windows.

     `git ls -c cf457b6 --pattern debugger -e h`

+### git-package-and-release

+This will initiate a number of automated processes which culminates with a release and its assets being programmatically created on GitHub.

+Here are the steps:

+1. Run this script:
+   `git package-and-release 1.0.0`

+1. A container (systemd-nspawn) will clone the project and then build and sign the packages (see /etc/systemd/nspawn) and the {deb,rpm}-packaging machines on my GitHub.

+1. The packaging build scripts executed in the container(s) will place the signed package assets in /root/build in the container which is bind mounted to ~/projects/reprepro/packages on the host.

+1. A systemd service is monitoring this host directory, and when it detects that there has been a modification (i.e., a new package dir), it will run the /home/btoll/projects/reprepro/release.sh shell script which will determine the path of the new dir and from its bits call the github-release Go module.

+1. This Go module will create a new release in the respective repository on GitHub and upload its package build assets from the new subdirectory on the host at ~/projects/reprepro/packages.

+See also:
+- /lib/systemd/system/releasing.path
+- /lib/systemd/system/releasing.service
+- ~/projects/reprepro/release.sh

 ### git-review